SAND-Lab/MEA-NAP/docs/system-requirements.rst

 - Brain Connectivity Toolbox - This toolbox must be saved to the same folder as the network analysis pipeline folder, typically the user path folder, and added to the search path.

-.. list-table:: MEA-NAP Timing Benchmarks
+.. list-table:: Sample computational times for MEA-NAP
    :widths: 25 25 25 25 25 25 25 25 25 25
    :header-rows: 1